maplibre/maplibre-gl-js-docs/docs/pages/example/line-across-180th-meridian.md

 ---
 title: Display line that crosses 180th meridian
-description: Shows how to draw a line across the 180th meridian using a [GeoJSON source](/mapbox-gl-js/style-spec/sources/#geojson).
+description: Draw a line across the 180th meridian using a GeoJSON source.
 topics:
   - Sources
   - Layers